syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Overview.md

 * **Gripper** - Provides options to show and hide Gripper.

-* **VisualStyle** - Provides rich set of VisualStyle to customize the look and feel of command bar
+* **Visual Style** - Provides rich set of Visual Style to customize the look and feel of CommandBar

 * **Serialization** - Provides options to save and load the state of the CommandBar.